alphagov/paas-billing/API.md

 | 2 | compute instance | 2017-11-01 | {plan_guid} | `($memory_in_mb / 1000) * ($time_in_seconds)` |
 | 3 | tiny postgres | 2017-11-01 | {plan_guid} | `1 * $time_in_seconds` |

+* The API would joins the rows from that view with data from a `pricing_plans` table that contains the information required to calculate the prices.

 * Pricing plans can change over time so they have a valid_from field.
-The view calculation handles splitting usage over the valid ranges.
+The monetized calculation handles splitting usage over the valid ranges.TER

 * A REST/JSON API exposes aggregated data at several levels.
 Only guid details are returned in the data at the moment.
 If you want names you would need to call out the cf:
     - `/organisations` list totals for all orgs